All Products

-Curator is an index management tool provided by open source Elasticsearch.
-This tool allows you to create, delete, and disable indexes and merge index segments.
-This topic describes how to install Curator and what features are provided.
-You can use Curator to run the singleton command line interface (CLI), schedule a task by using crontab, separate hot and cold data, and migrate indexes from hot nodes to warm nodes.
+Curator is an index management tool provided by Elasticsearch.
+It creates, deletes, and disables indexes, and merges index segments.
+This topic describes how to install Curator, run the singleton command line interface (CLI), schedule tasks by using the cron expression, separate hot and cold data, and migrate indexes from hot nodes to warm nodes.

 Install Curator